obsad1an/NHibernate.PostgresBatchingBatcher/README.md

 ## Important

 This code has been tested on a production enviroment for a specific project.
 If well it does work and you will notice a big performance improvement, you have to actually know what for INSERT and UPDATE statements you send to the batcher.
-By INSERT you wouln't find any problem, but if you send an UPDATE with multiple conditionals, you might run into a problem (BE CAREFUL).
-This cases have yet to be tested and supported.
+By INSERT you shouldn't find any problem, but sending an UPDATE with multiple conditionals or a WHERE with SELECTs, might bring problems (BE CAREFUL).
+This cases have yet to be tested and supported (if possible).

 ### Example UPDATE with more than one WHERE in statement: